deislabs/helm-workshop/02-charts/README.md

 - A Service for routing traffic to that microservice
 - An Ingress that can optionally be turn on to allow external traffic to access your app

 It just so happens that we need these things for our example.
-So to get started, we'll just change the default values to make use of them.
+So to get started, we'll change the default values to make use of them.

 In the `images` section, make the following changes: